Yuto-Ice

-Yuto Nakashima (born January 7, 1997) is a Japanese professional wrestler.
+Yuto Nakashima (中島佑斗, Nakashima Yūto) is a Japanese professional wrestler.
 He is signed to New Japan Pro-Wrestling (NJPW), where he performs under the ring name Yuto-Ice.
-He is a member of both Bullet Club and its sub-group Bullet Club War Dogs.
-Alongside Oskar as the Knock Out Brothers he is one half of the current IWGP Tag Team Champions in their first reign.
+He is a member of the Unbound Co. stable and is one-half of the Knock Out Brothers with stablemate Oskar.
+With Oskar, he is a former IWGP Tag Team Champion.

 Known for his martial arts background, he has competed internationally, including notable appearances in Revolution Pro Wrestling (RevPro) and Westside Xtreme Wrestling (wXw).

 Early life

 Nakashima was born in Ōgaki, Gifu Prefecture, Japan.
 He trained in judo from a young age, achieving black belt status before transitioning to mixed martial arts and then professional wrestling.